 - Batteries – Stock up on extra batteries for everyday items like hearing aids, radios and flashlights.
+Another must is a portable phone charger to ensure you have enough battery life to reach family, friends, medical providers or coworkers if necessary.

 - First Aid Kit – Stock (or restock) your first aid kit.
 Make sure to include ace bandages, Band-Aids and personal hygiene items.